farynkai/assessmentsApp/README.md

 # TestApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9 and node version 20.10.0.

 ## Development server